TianshengC/Langbuddy/README.md

 ## Deployment

-- Not Deployment yet :( But you can run locally.
+- Not Deployment yet.
+But you can run locally :)

 ## Future Enhancements

-- **Assistant API**: Because OpenAI has announced the new Assistant API which may be more suitable for this project.
-I am researching how this change can improve the performance of chatbots.
+- **Assistant API**: Because OpenAI has announced the new Assistant API in November 2023 which may be more suitable for this project.
+I am investigating how this change can improve the performance of chatbots.
 - **User Experiences**: Some of the user experiences can be improved including pagination, displaying articles, account settings and etc..